SamNm89/TouchGrass/Readme.md

 the "settings, add game" buttons have very tight box around them. scroll bar is white and out of theme right click on game to show "rename, remove" menu show in the old default windows theme

+bug where import same gamme mmultiple times (possible reason clicking so fast)

+bug where remove the game from library not remove the icon from the data folder

+try context menu. there a line split betwen the two options but the line not in the middle

+add help button to the settings window

+add ability to select mmultiple gammes in libary and remove them at once deafuly windows selection tools ctrl/ shit + click to select multiple items